-An individual long term disability policy is simply a privately purchased policy.
-You, and not an employer, made the personal effort of shopping for a long term disability policy.
-The policy was sold directly to you by either the disability insurance company or through an insurance broker.
+An individual long term disability insurance policy is simply a privately purchased policy.
+You, and not an employer, made the personal effort of shopping for a long term disability insurance policy.
+The policy was sold directly to you by either the disability insurance company or through an insurance agent or broker.
 As part of your disability insurance application process, you might have undergone a medical evaluation, including blood tests, blood pressure, urine samples, etc. Your monthly premium is paid directly by you and is not deducted from your employment paycheck.
 The policy was not issued through your employer as part of the employer's benefits package.
-An employer issued disability policy or group policy is simply a policy provided to employees as part of an employer group benefits plan.
-You are enrolled into the plan automatically and all premiums are paid by your employer or premiums are deducted directly from your employee paycheck.
-Different variations exist.
+In contrast, an employer issued disability insurance policy or group policy is a policy provided to employees as part of an employer group benefits plan.
+You are enrolled into the plan automatically and all premiums are paid by your employer and premiums are deducted directly from your employee paycheck.

-Another very notable and important difference is how disability is defined.
-With an individual disability policy, one can purchase a policy that provides own-occupation coverage which pays disability benefits even if you are working in another job that was not your own-occupation at the time you became disabled.
+Another very notable and important difference is how the term "disability" is defined.
+With an individual disability insurance policy, one can purchase a policy that provides "own-occupation" coverage which pays disability benefits when you are still able to work after your disability, but you have to change occupations.
 Most employer group long term disability insurance policies define disability as your inability to obtain any gainful occupation.
 This means that in order to obtain disability benefits you must not only be unable to perform your own occupation, but also any other occupation for which you are qualified by education, training or experience.
-This is a much more restrictive and inflexible policy as compared to an individual policy.
+This is a much more restrictive defintion.

-Residual or partial disability is treated differently under both plans.
+Residual or partial disability is also treated differently under each plan.
 Under an individual policy, residual disability may be paid up to age 65.
 This means that if you are partially disabled, you may still receive disability benefits.
-Under an employer group plan, residual disability may not be covered at all and some may pay for up to 2 years only.
-Therefore, if you are partially disabled under an employer group plan, you may not be covered at all in the event you are partially disabled.
+Under an employer group plan, residual disability may not be covered at all and some plans may limit coverage to 2 years.

-Mental and nervous disabilities are treated differently as well.
-With an individual policy you can purchase a plan that covers mental and nervous disabilities like any other disability and are covered without any time restrictions, including for drug and alcohol addictions.
-Employer group plans cover mental and nervous disabilities for up to 2 years maximum and usually will cover drug and alcohol addictions for no more than one year.
+Mental health disabilities are treated differently as well.
+With an individual policy you can purchase a plan that treats mental health disabilities the same as any other disability.
+Employer group plans usually limit coverage for mental health disabilities to 2 years and usually limit coverage for disabilities related to drug and alcohol addictions to one year.

 Even the taxation is treated differently under federal income tax rules.
-With an individual policy, any disability benefits received are tax free.
+With an individual policy, any disability benefits received are typically tax free.
 With an employer group plan that pays your policy premiums, any disability benefits received are taxed as ordinary income.
-Therefore, if your policy covers up to 60% of your lost income you really earn less when federal tax rates are applied.